DappCoderr/Cadence-Fun/Cadence Basics/Array.md

 ### Hey, Welcome to Cadence!
 This is the cadence basis tutorial programs.

 ## Array

-Array is a collection of similar types of data, startes with square bracket [ and end with square bracket ].
+Array is a collection of similar types of data, starts with square bracket [ and end with square bracket ].

-Create Array in Cadence
+How to write array in cadence?
 ```
+Defining array inside function

 pub var numbers: [UInt64] = []

 ```

 ```

+Defining array globally, then we have to initialize.

 pub var nftCount: [UInt64]

 init(){
-    self.nftCount = 0
+    self.nftCount = []
 }
 ```